salbalkus/UWL-REU-FPF/Week3-Presentation.md

 - Uses graph Laplacian eigenvalues to partition the data points
 - Performs dimension reduction
 - Good at picking out unique shapes
--O(n^3)
+- O(n^3)

 We discussed using this algorithm to cluster the data without using CAP.
-However, our data was too large for the slow algorithm, and the CAP values solved the high-dimensionality problem.
+However, algorithm was too slow, and the CAP values solved the high-dimensionality problem.

 http://people.csail.mit.edu/dsontag/courses/ml14/notes/Luxburg07_tutorial_spectral_clustering.pdf